e18e/e18e/docs/blog/es-tooling.md

 We'll also be looking into implementing a CLI around these codemods so people can run them on their own projects, or so they can run them on other projects and create pull requests to them, hopefully simplifying the amount of effort it takes to replace dependencies.

 You can find more information about the [module replacements codemods](https://github.com/es-tooling/module-replacements-codemods) repository.
-If you're interested in seeing the before/after states of the codemods, take a look at the [test fixtures](https://github.com/es-tooling/module-replacements-codemods/tree/main/test/fixtures), every codemod has one or more before/after example available.
+If you're interested in seeing the before/after states of the codemods, take a look at the [test fixtures](https://github.com/es-tooling/module-replacements-codemods/tree/main/test/fixtures).
+Every codemod has one or more before/after examples available.

 ## What's next?